Home Blog Page 2

 • Fixed issue with Sun’s Java 7 browser plugin.

-• credibly Raised compatibility to work with more recent Firefox versions.
+• Raised compatibility to work with more recent Firefox versions.

 For those of you having issues getting Ubiquity to work with recent Firefox releases, please download this file and open it (File > Open File…) using Firefox.
 This is a version of Ubiquity being maintained by satyr.